 10. Which sentence(s) is/are correct?

-Correct Answer: d (only d) Explanation: Options A and C exemplify an error known as a dangling modifier.
-The problem is the phrases "While shopping for gifts" and "Hoping to impress the birthday girl" are actions that are done by a person.
-However, the subjects of the main clauses of these sentences are objects ("Shane's phone" or "a cake and several gifts"), not people.
+Correct Answer: d (only d) Explanation: Options A and B exemplify an error known as a dangling modifier.
+The problem is the phrases “While shopping for gifts” and “Hoping to impress the birthday girl” are actions that are done by a person.
+However, the subjects of the main clauses in these sentences are objects (“Shane’s phone” and “several gifts”), not people.
 This means the sentences lack a subject that can do the actions of shopping or hoping.
-The subject of Option B, however, is 'Shane', a person, who we can conclude was doing the giving/hoping.
+The subject of Option D, however, is ‘Shane’, a person, who we can conclude was doing the giving/hoping.
 Lastly, Option C is a fragment (incomplete sentence).

 Your Score: 0 out of 0.